Mespyr/Taro/README.md

 	```
 	memory EpicMemory 16 end
 	```
-	and access the parts of it using read and write commands to read a certain amount of bytes
+	and access the parts of it using read and write commands

 	2. [ ] stage two:
 	make something like structs which will store data into sections kind of like this:
 	```
 	dataset EpicDataset
-		num1 int  # 8 bytes as integer
+		num1 8 # 8 bytes
-		num2 8    # 8 bytes
+		num2 8
 	end
 	```